KUWTK Season 13 Premiere Recap Dash Stores Scott Disick

 Khloé makes arrangements for Thompson and some of his friends to come to the concert with them.
 Kim is thrilled the cat is out of the bag and, just as Khloé predicted, Kim can't wait to tell Jonathan all about it.

-Kim is a Saint Pablo tour super fan, which should make for some interesting moments in the episodes to follow.
-But, now, here in Miami these were the salad days before Paris and before Kanye's issues.
+Kim is a Saint Pablo Tour superfan, which should make for some interesting moments in the episodes to follow.
+But here in Miami, these were the salad days before Paris and before Kanye's issues.
 It was, indeed, like one big house party, just as Kim says.

 Back in California, Scott and Kourtney have an awkward conversation about their awkward social interactions.
 "Is there a solution to this?"
 Scott asks.
 Kourtney shrugs.
 "I don't know," she says.
 "I don't think we need to do everything 24/7."
 Problem solved?
 Who knows, but Kourtney is happy they had the conversation, because, "Communicating is clearly not the thing we're best at together."